etheriamagazine/hugo-modules/sky-theme/README.md

 # sky-theme

-A lightweight theme as a hugo module
+A lightweight theme as a hugo module built for Etheria Magazine.

 ## What is supposed to be on a theme?
 A theme is only skin.